folio-org/okapi/doc/guide.md

 for relevant properties.
 Okapi itself parses *command* and any *options* that follow.

-#### Java -D options
+#### Okapi Configuration

+This configuration - a set of properties - be set as Java properties via option `-D` or as option `-conf` with filename pointing to JSON properties.

-The `-D` option can be used to specify various run-time parameters in Okapi.
-These must be at the beginning of the command line, before the `-jar`.
+When the `-D` option is used, it should be in the beginning of the command-line, before the `-jar`.

 * `port`: The port on which Okapi listens.
 Defaults to 9130
 * `port_start` and `port_end`: The range of ports for modules.
 Default to